Kathy Manning

 Kathy Ellen Manning (born December 3, 1956) is an American lawyer and politician who represented the North Carolina's 6th congressional district from 2021 to 2025.
 A member of the Democratic Party, her district was in the heart of the Piedmont Triad area, including Greensboro and High Point, as well as parts of Forsyth, Rockingham, and Caswell Counties.

 In December 2023, Manning announced that she would not be running for reelection due to new "egregiously gerrymandered congressional districts" in North Carolina.

+In 2025, Manning was named chair of the board of directors of the Democratic Majority for Israel, a pro-Israel advocacy organization focused on electing Democrats.

 Early life and career

 Manning was born to a Jewish family in Detroit, Michigan, on December 3, 1956.
 Her father worked for the Ford Motor Company for 40 years.
 Manning attended Interlochen Center for the Arts's National Music Camp in Northern Michigan, where she studied music and drama.
 She earned her bachelor’s degree from Harvard University, where she founded Radcliffe Pitches, the first female a cappella group at Harvard.
 She also attended the University of Michigan Law School, earning a Juris Doctor.

 After graduating from law school, Manning practiced law in Washington D.C. for five-and-a-half years before moving to Greensboro, her husband's hometown, in 1987.
 She continued to practice law in Greensboro for twenty years, becoming a partner at a major North Carolina law firm before starting her own immigration firm in 2002.

 She was the first woman to serve as board chair of the Jewish Federations of North America, from 2009 to 2012, and served on the boards of the American Jewish Joint Distribution Committee and the Jewish Agency for Israel.
 She also was the founding board chair of Prizmah: Center for Jewish Day Schools.

-Starting in 2012, she led the ten-year effort to build what would become the Steven Tanger Center for the Performing Arts, a state-of-the-art, 3,000-seat performing arts venue in downtown Greensboro.
+Starting in 2012, she led the ten-year effort to build what would become the Steven Tanger Center for the Performing Arts, a performing arts venue in downtown Greensboro.